 Please keep in mind the following as you prepare for your baby’s baptism:

-• Parents attend a class and social prior to their child’s baptism.
+Parents attend a meeting with our Director of Religious Education prior to their child’s baptism.
 This preparation can take place during the time of pregnancy.

 We look forward to hearing from you soon!